Need to know

 In theory, the way inverter microwaves work should mean they always perform better.
 But in our testing, this isn't always the case and we believe there are other factors that make a good microwave.

-You should look for a microwave with well-designed sensors, autocook functions and good visibility as well as ease of use rather than just inverter functionality.
+You should look for a microwave with well-designed sensors, auto-cook functions and good visibility as well as good ease of use rather than just inverter technology.

 We find that most of the inverter microwaves we've tested also have sensor cook functionality and generally the combination of these two features works well in our testing.
-The inverter microwaves we've tested range in price from $227 to $419.
+The inverter microwaves we've tested cost between $239 and $579.
+In comparison, the standard microwaves we've tested generally range in price from $52 up to $430 (with a couple of models costing in the thousands).

 Microwaves are a tricky appliance to navigate and understand how to use properly, especially in terms of power and how to adjust it correctly.
 Based on this we'd suggest looking for a microwave that requires minimal interaction from the user and a well-designed inverter or sensor microwave is an option worth considering.